-McGill University is seeking a Systems Administrator, Storage Systems to take a significant role in the operations, maintenance of present and planning for future initiatives in the area of Advanced Research Computing (ARC) and specifically the large-scale, multi-PetaByte data storage platform.
-Reporting to the Associate Director, Operations of the McGill High Performance Computing Centre (“HPC Centre”), the incumbent will work within the Calcul Québec organization and join a vibrant team of HPC systems administrators and analysts across several Quebec institutions.
+McGill University is seeking a Systems Administrator, Storage Systems to take a significant role in the operations, maintenance of present and planning for future initiatives in the area of Advanced Research Computing (ARC) and specifically the large-scale, multi-petabyte tape library & near-line data storage platform.
+Reporting to the Associate Director, Operations, of the McGill High Performance Computing Centre (“HPC Centre”), the incumbent will work within the Calcul Québec (CQ) organization and join a vibrant team of HPC systems administrators and analysts across several Quebec institutions.
 It is an opportunity to be working with leading edge technology and a team that has installed and operated supercomputers in the Top 500.

 Duties and Responsibilities: